-Under the old rules, the NMB counted all workers who did not vote in a representation election as a vote against a union.
-There are, of course, several reasons why a person may not vote in an election, and it makes no sense to automatically and arbitrarily assign a "no" vote to all nonvoters.
-As a result, the old process was structurally tilted against union representation, despite the Board's clear mandate to promote collective bargaining.
-More importantly, counting all nonvoters as no votes is unfair to the majority of those who choose to vote.
+Previously, the NMB counted all workers who did not vote in a representation election as a vote against a union.
+There are, of course, several reasons why a person may not vote in an election, and it makes no sense to automatically and arbitrarily assign a "no" vote to all non-voters.
+As a result, the old process was structurally tilted against those workers seeking representation, despite the Board's clear mandate to promote collective bargaining.